-Each county may submit four entries total from 50268, 50269, 50270, 50271, 50272; and one entry from 50274.
+Each county may submit 3 entries total from 50268, 50269, 50270, 50271, 50272; and 1 entry from 50274.
+Project books are required.

 ALL photos in exhibits must have been taken by the exhibitor.
 Photo/Model releases from individuals pictured in the exhibitor's photographs are required unless the photograph is of a group in a public place where identification would not be an issue.
-The release can be obtained at: https://4h.extension.illinois.edu/members/ projects/photography
+The release can be obtained at: https://4h.extension.illinois.edu/members/projects/photography.

-.
 Photos may be taken with a camera, an electronic tablet (i.e. iPad), or a cell phone.